HKTSS/LRV-P4/README_en.md

 ![LRV P4 Keyboard Control List](https://github.com/HKTSS/LRV-P4/assets/28094366/02af44e1-f270-43f8-8caa-cceb74a9fd68)

 ## Release workflow
-A release process is created that will strips unnecessary files not used in game, and also allow easy patching without having different train variants getting desynced as changes went on.
+A release process is created that will strips unnecessary files not used in game.
 To make a release, install python 3, and run `python3 release.py`.
 A `Release` folder should be generated.

 ## License